WeiChiaChang/awesome-singer-official-portal/README.md

 ## Mili

 *Mili is a classical Japanese indie music group.
-Mili covers electronic classical, contemporary classical, and post-classical genre to their music[2] and is not limited to songs in Japanese, but also in English, Chinese, Gujarati and French.*
+Mili covers electronic classical, contemporary classical, and post-classical genre to their music and is not limited to songs in Japanese, but also in English, Chinese, Gujarati and French.*

 * [Mili](http://projectmili.com)